-logrotate is a tool for managing log files created by system processes.
-This tool automatically compresses and removes logs to maximize the convenience of logs and conserve system resources, and allows users extensive control over how log rotation is processed.
+Logrotate is a tool for managing log files created by system processes.
+This tool automatically compresses and removes logs to maximize the convenience of logs and conserve system resources.
+Users have extensive control over how and when log rotation is processed.

 logrotate /etc/logrotate.conf

-Beyond the system wide log rotation configuration, you may run logrotate in a per-user setup with distinct configuration files if your deployment requires that non-privileged users be able to rotate their own logs.
+Beyond the system-wide log rotation configuration, you can also configure logrotate on a per-user basis.
+If your deployment requires that non-privileged users rotate their own logs, each can create distinct configuration files.

-Running logrotate as a cronjob ensures that logs will be rotated regularly as configured.
+Run logrotate as a cronjob to ensures that logs will be rotated as regularly as configured.
 Logs will only be rotated when logrotate runs, regardless of configuration.
-For example, if you configure logrotate to rotate logs every day but logrotate only runs every week, the logs will only be rotated every week.
+For example, if you configure logrotate to rotate logs every day, but logrotate only runs every week, the logs will only be rotated every week.

 For most daemon processes, logs should be rotated by the root user.
 In most cases, logrotate is invoked from a script in the /etc/cron.daily/ directory.
 If one does not exist, create a script that resembles the following in the /etc/cron.daily/ folder: